Undergraduate Course: Greek Language (A) (GREE10009)

 ||Feedback will be given throughout both semesters, in the form of written feedback on language exercises and unseens.
 Students can discuss that feedback further with the Course Organiser during their published office hours or by appointment.

 ||Hours & Minutes

-- that they can translate into good English a range of 'unseen' Greek texts, both prose and verse, with a high degree of fluency and accuracy;
+- 1. demonstrate in the final examination and class work that they can translate into good English a range of unseen Greek texts, both prose and verse, with a high degree of fluency and accuracy;

-- that they have achieved competence in a range of skills-based topics in Greek language.
+- 2. demonstrate in the final examination and class work that they have achieved competence in particular skills-based topics in Greek language;

-In addition, they will have improved their linguistic abilities in general, their analytical skills, and their literary appreciation.
+- 3. demonstrate in the final examination and class work that they have improved their linguistic abilities in general, their analytical skills, and their literary appreciation.

 |Graduate Attributes and Skills